Regime information for Cookham Wood Prison

 Integrated within this service is a distinct psychology led ‘Sexual Behaviour Service’ that provides assessment, risk evaluation and interventions for young people who are victims and /or perpetrators of sexually harmful behaviours.

 The team are committed to offering a compassionate, respectful, age appropriate service to improve the quality of lives for the young people at Cookham Wood.

-The Young People’s Substance Misuse Service (YPSMS) (Addaction) assess the individual needs of each young person entering the establishment within 5 days.
+The young people’s Substance Misuse Service (YPSMS) (Open Road) assess the individual needs of each young person entering the establishment within 5 days.
 The young person is then allocated a substance misuse worker, if required, or they will be offered group work for the remainder of their sentence to assist with any issues arising from their assessment.

-Alongside 1-1 support, the YPSMS team run a vast range of group work for young people including drug and alcohol awareness, cannabis awareness, stimulant awareness, overdose prevention, acquiring resilience (harm reduction) and a dealing group.
-Clinical intervention is available for those who need it.
+Alongside 1-1 support, the YPSMS team run a vast range of group work for young people including drug and alcohol awareness, cannabis awareness, stimulant awareness, overdose prevention, acquiring resilience (harm reduction) and a clinical intervention is available for those who need it, provided by Forward Trust.